skarlet-witcher/student-record-system/svc-student/README.md

 ## Building for production

-To optimize the srs application for production, run:
+To optimize the sturecsys application for production, run:

     ./gradlew -Pprod clean bootWar